martinpucheuaviles/lytho-assesment/README.md

 # lytho-assesment
-Pictures application using Angular+Spring+MongoDB for Lytho Assesment.
+Pictures application using Angular+Spring+MongoDB for Lytho Assessment.

 # Using:
   * OS: win32 x64